ttsugriy/tigerbeetle/docs/COMMUNITY_PROJECTS.md

 * [Plain Text Accounting with TigerBeetle](https://github.com/pondersource/pta-tb-experiment#pta-tb-experiment)

-## Database Clients Made With ❤️  By The Community
+## Database Clients Made With ❤️  By the Community

 They are not officially supported by TigerBeetle but we do our best to support them anyway!